 Hunting cartridges exploded and drilled, metal plates, golden paint.

-Produced with the support of Teufelsberg team, Horst-Steel, Institut für Alles Mögliches.
+Produced with the support of Teufelsberg team, Horst-Steel, SC Diana & Institut für Alles Mögliches.

-Teufelsberg is an artificial hill, West of Berlin, that’s been assembled bit by bit from the 21 cubic meters of rubble cleared out by the Trümmerfrauen (literally: women of the rubble) after the WW2 bombings.
+Teufelsberg is an artificial hill, West of Berlin, that’s been assembled bit by bit from the 12 cubic meters of rubble cleared out by the Trümmerfrauen (literally: women of the rubble) after the WW2 bombings.
 This rubbish made it possible to bury the Nazi military university, which could not be destroyed with explosives.

-In 1957, the NSA ( National Security Agency) has built a surveillance station on top of that hill, which was nicknamed « the big ear ».
-Operated over 20 years by American and British forces, it’s picked up the electromagnetic waves coming from the USSR and the GDR.
+In 1957, the NSA (American National Security Agency) built a spy station on top of that hill, nicknamed : the big ear, where for 20 years Americans and British captured electromagnetic waves from the USSR and GDR.

-The Electromagnetic Shielding project aims at repairing 5 stripped off triangles, thanks to hunting cartridges embedded into metal slabs.
+The project aims at repairing 5 stripped off triangles, thanks to hunting cartridges embedded into metal plates

-The brilliance of the triangles on the outside and the colorimetric intensity of the patterns on the inside, evolve with the brightness of the day.
+The brilliance of the triangles on the outside and the colorimetric intensity of the patterns on the inside, evolve as the sun travels.